sabitha-saravanan/M2-EmbSys/Report/1_Requirements/Readme.md

 ## WHAT

-Home automation gives acess to control devices in your home from a mobile devices anywhere.
+Home automation gives access to control devices in your home from a mobile devices anywhere.

 ## WHEN